borgod/CS777-termpaper/README.md

 # CS777-termpaper

-CS777 Fall 2025 term paper description
+CS777 Fall 2025 term paper files use and description

 How to use the code provided in /code/ and /data/
 ================================================